RadoStef/RadoStef/README.md

 - 🙂👋🏻 **Hello** , my name is @Radoslav from Pomorie, Bulgaria.
 - 💞️ I’m interested in  UI, and Web Development, especially Front-End with HTML, CSS, JS, and React.
 - 💻 I’m currently learning and working with JavaScript and React.
 On my Git profile, you can browse between a few websites that I've made from scratch, with html and css.
-Also, soon Im planning to share some projects created by me using React.
+Also, you can see my React projects already shared in the links below.
 - 🌊 I live by the sea, and currently, I am working on an informational website about the city I live.
-The project is made with React.
+The project is made with React, check the pinned one.
 - 📫 Want to contact me...
 Check my https://www.linkedin.com/in/radoslav-stefanov-23344b82/
 - For many other things, please browse my public repos.
 I am trying to have a good readme on everything I make. 🙂
 -